COVID: Germany set to end national state of emergency | DW | 27.10.2021

 Despite a rise in infections, the parties set to form a new government want to end the national state of emergency.
 But Germany should not yet expect a "freedom day."

-COVID infection numbers are rising in Germany, but leading politicians want to end state of emergency
+COVID infection numbers are rising in Germany, but leading politicians want to end the state of emergency

 Representatives of Germany's likely next government spoke out Wednesday in favor of letting current COVID regulations expire on November 25.

-But they suggested an amendment of the Infection Protection Act to allow individual restrictive measures such as mandatory face masks in public places to continue to be implemented.
+But they suggested an amendment of the Infection Protection Act to allow individual restrictive measures such as mandatory face masks in public places to continue being implemented.

-"School closures, lockdowns, and curfews will no longer happen with us.
-And these are not necessary at the moment," said SPD parliamentary group vice chairman Dirk Wies, whose party emerged strongest from federal elections one month ago.
+"School closures, lockdowns and curfews will no longer happen with us.
+And these are not necessary at the moment," said SPD parliamentary group vice chairman Dirk Wiese, whose party emerged strongest after the federal election on September 26.

 Wiese admitted that the number of infections in Germany was currently increasing, as well as the number of hospitalizations.
 Nevertheless, he said, there was no longer a serious threat, which justified the label "epidemic situation."

-"However, November 25 will not be Freedom Day," Wiese stressed at the same time, pointing to transitional arrangements that would allow Germany's 16 federal states to continue to take "effective, but low-intervention measures."
+"However, November 25 will not be Freedom Day," Wiese stressed, pointing to transitional arrangements that would allow Germany's 16 federal states to continue to take "effective, but low-intervention measures."

-But all restrictions should expire no later than March 2022, parliamentary group leader of the Green Party Kathrin Göring-Eckart said at the joint press conference in Berlin.
+But all restrictions should expire no later than March 2022, Katrin Göring-Eckardt, parliamentary group leader of the Green Party, said at the joint press conference in Berlin.

 And the state of emergency should not become a "permanent situation," according to FDP Secretary General Volker Wissing.
 "We must arrive at a new normality, and we must do so as quickly as possible," he told the newspapers of the Funke Media Group.